Ride-The-Lightning/RTL/README.md

 Open your browser at the following address: http://localhost:3000 to access the RTL application.

 #### Remotely from another device on the same local network as the node
-Ensure that the firewall running on your node allows access on port 3000 (or the custom port configured for RTL).
+* Ensure that the if a firewall running on your node, it allows access on port 3000 (or the custom port configured for RTL).
-Determine the IP address of your node to access the application.
+* Determine the IP address of your node to access the application.

 E.g. if the IP address of your node is 192.168.0.15 then open your browser at the following address: http://192.168.0.15:3000 to access RTL.